Demographics of the United States: Projections

 The United Nations projects a population of just over 400 million in 2060.

 The country's racial profile will be vastly different, and although whites will remain the single largest ethnic group in the U.S., they will no longer be a majority excluding White Hispanics by 2055 according to Pew Research Center.
 Growth in the Hispanic and Asian populations is predicted to almost triple over the next 40 years.
 By 2055, the breakdown is estimated to be 48% non-Hispanic white, 24% Hispanic, 16% Black, and 14% Asian.

 As of 2015, 14% of the United States' population is foreign born, compared to just 5% in 1965.
 Nearly 39 million immigrants have come to the U.S. since 1965, with most coming from Asia and Latin America.
 The 2015 Census Report predicts that the percentage of the U.S. population that is foreign-born will continue to increase, reaching 19% by 2060.
 This increase in the foreign-born population will account for a large share of the overall population growth.

-The average person in the U.S. of 2060 is likely to be older than the average person of 2018 today, and almost one in four people will be 65 or older.
+The average person in the U.S. of 2060 is likely to be older than the average person of 2018 today, and it is projected that almost one in four people will be 65 or older.